jonathanwhitedev/santa-quiz/README.md

 ## Testing

 Overall, I am very happy with the testing outcomes with lighthouse, HTML, and CSS validation.
-I was concerned the video backgrounds may have an effect upon this but im glad that choosing short videos with lower quality may have helped my cause with this.
-I have tested all pages and functions, clickable links of social media links in nav bar as well as buttons, forms, and nav bar buttons.
-All of these work fast and clean for optimisation for the user to have a streamless experience on the website, all of their goals can be met simply and concisely with straightforward webpages that are engaging.
+Js Hint was an invaluable tool to help make sense of javascript when certain functions were not performing as expected and would give you guidance on how to fix or improve.
+I had a couple of intances where I had not properly assigned a function, so this as extremely handy as a reminder.
 I have tested this website on a macbook pro with a 32 inch external monitor, an Ipad Pro, and a Iphone 13 pro max.
 I have also used reponsive design in Google dev tools with other devices such as a Surface Duo, Samsung galaxy devices including the fold, and other smaller devices of 280px max width.
-These were written with extensive media queries to be inclusive for all users regardless of the device they use.

-It is noticed however that video backgrounds do not tend to work on smartphones - my personal iphone 13 pro max for instance.
-This may be because of the memory usage this website requires, however, i am happy that although the video may not play, a still of the video is still present and does in no way detract from the user experience and all functions still work fast and efficiently.
+The CSS code was written first and foremost for a smartphone to save on time and to also accept that many people now use hones as a preferred way to browse the web.
+The ability to be scaled up with media queries for bigger devices when required.

+The website runs smoothly across all used devices with no glitches or errors.

 ### Performance Testing